Features

 Built-in roles: admin, operator, viewer.
 Custom roles supported.

-- Versioned config history with diff and selective restore
+- Versioned config history — every change is snapshotted; diff and selective restore from the UI

-- Commit confirm — every apply auto-reverts on timeout unless confirmed
+- Commit confirm — every apply auto-reverts on timeout unless explicitly confirmed; default 300-second window

 Plugin system Beta